 How to Use a Carolina Reaper

-How does one use such a super-hot pepper?
+How does one use such a super hot pepper?
 Hot sauce is a favorite way to consume the Carolina Reaper.
-If you really like your heat, you can cook with the whole pepper.
-Carolina Reapers also make great pepper flakes and are the perfect ingredient for dry rubs on BBQ meats.
+If you really like super hot heat levels, you can cook with the whole pepper.
+Carolina Reapers also make great pepper flakes and pepper powders are the perfect ingredient for dry rubs on BBQ meats.
 But remember to always be cautious when you’re cooking with hot peppers; wear gloves while handling and cutting Carolina Reapers to avoid getting burned by the chili oil.

 Carolina Reaper Origins